tai-dang11/alphafold3/README.md

 * `use_msa`: whether to use the MSA feature, the default is true.
 If you want to disable the MSA feature, add `--use_msa false` to the [inference_demo.sh](inference_demo.sh) script.

+Note: by default, we do not use layernorm and EvoformerAttention kernels for simple configuration, if you want to speed up inference, see [<u> setting up kernels documentation </u>](docs/kernels.md).

 ### Notebook demo
 You can use [notebooks/protenix_inference.ipynb](notebooks/protenix_inference.ipynb)  to run the model inference.